Wooden Katana( Full Guide)

 But be sure not to round over the ends, as they will come into contact with the hilt spacers and the pommel cap.
 This needs a hole drilled in the middle of one side so that a dowel pin can be glued.

-Then glue on the two sides of the short sword handle, clamping them together and up tight against the second hilt spacer.
+Then, glue the two sides of the short sword handle together and clamp them tight against the second hilt spacer.
 Finally, drill a hole at the end of the handle for the dowel pin to hold the pommel cap on and glue it, aligning it with the handle and clamping it to the hilt to draw it in tight.

 Once the glue is dry, remove all the clamps and check the handle.
 There will likely be glue that has oozed out in various places, and the parts may not fit perfectly together.

-Final sanding of the handle, spacer, and pommel cap will be needed to align their exterior surfaces perfectly and smoothly.
-Some additional sanding may be needed for the hilt and other spacers.
+The handle, spacer, and pommel cap will need final sanding to align their exterior surfaces perfectly and smoothly.
+The hilt and other spacers may need some additional sanding.

 katana, wooden